 Discuss insurance before changing liquor operations

-Other insurance policies, such as Special Events Insurance, may be needed in some situations that involve a swim-up bar, Koos noted.
-“That is coverage specifically focusing on a particular event,” she said.
+Other insurance policies, such as Special Events Insurance, may be needed in some situations that involve a swim-up bar, Petrasz noted.
+“That is coverage specifically focusing on a particular event,” he said.
 “A resort could have a swim-up bar, but if someone wants to have a party where they rent out that area or a company decides to have an event for their clients, that could be considered a special event.”

-Any hotel or restaurant considering a change to the way they serve alcohol should always discuss it with their insurance broker before taking on any modifications, Sheridan and Koos agreed.
+Any hotel or restaurant considering a change to the way they serve alcohol should always discuss it with their insurance broker before taking on any modifications, Sheridan and Petrasz agreed.
 “Depending on the changes, it could certainly affect their policy, so it is always recommended to let them know,” Sheridan said.

 Business owners should also regularly review their insurance policies with their broker, paying special attention to risk management strategies that may be recommended, such as education for staff on recognizing the signs of overconsumption.
 This may be especially important in places where public alcohol consumption is allowed in places like parks — a trend currently being seen in many Canadian cities, CBC reported in June.